 Now the easy part starts (trust me, it really is easy… as easy as joining the dots).

-3 Decide on Your Video Elements
+5. Decide on your Facebook Slideshow Video Elements

 This part is fun.
 Before you add your photos, you need to make a few simple decisions about a few key video elements.